AFRICAN AMERICAN STUDIES

 The three elective courses must be 200-level or higher.
 These courses should be cross-listed with African American studies, although in special circumstances students can petition to use a course that is not formally cross-listed with AFAM as one of their electives.

 Junior colloquium.
-Theory and Methods in African American Studies (AFAM301), is required of all majors and should be taken in the first semester of the junior year.
+Freedom Summer (AFAM301), is required of all majors and should be taken in the first semester of the junior year.

 Field of concentration (4 courses).
 Each major must take four courses for his or her concentration.
 Concentrations may be conceived either disciplinarily,with the four courses coming from a single department, or thematically, with courses selected from different disciplines but designed around a specific topic.
 Concentration courses do not necessarily have to be cross-listed with AFAM.
 One 100-level course can count in the concentration.
 None of the four courses taken in the field of concentration can count toward the AFAM core courses or the AFAM elective courses.
 Students should design their concentrations in consultation with their advisor.